medplum/medplum/packages/docs/docs/agent/push.md

 ## How it works

-First, consider the most simple case: an HL7 device on the network:
+First, consider the most simple case: an HL7 device on the network (e.g. a Radiology Information System or Lab Instrument):

 ![Medplum Agent Push 1](./medplum-agent-push-1.webp)